 1. When it comes to assessing leaders for mission, the local church represents the first and most circumspect eyes for assessment.
 This means:

-3. Sojourn Network assesses the candidate for Sojourn Network DNA (12 Components, see page XX).
+- Sojourn Network assesses the candidate for Sojourn Network DNA (12 Components of Head, Heart, Hand, Habitat).

 We are a new network of less than 5 years.
 When it comes to wise and fruitful partnerships, there is still so much to learn.
 Clarifying our roles in assessments is an important step along this path.
 Still, our trust is not anchored upon our assessment model, defined roles, or the size of our network.
 We stand confident and united because Another was assessed in our place and found condemned, that we might walk in freedom and liberty; that we might stand united for the mission; that we might bow together before ‘the name that is above all names’ (Phil.
 2:9-10).